“Enter through the narrow gate;

-This section is written for new believers in Christ who have been born again in accordance with Scripture.
+This section is written for new believers in Christ who have been “born again” in accordance with Scripture.
 You may be wondering, great, what do I do now?
 I don’t feel any different!
 What do I do next?
 How do I live as a true Christian?
 Looking back, I didn’t do the basic things that any/all Christians should be doing.
-I didn’t know any better; perhaps others tried to tell me, and I just didn’t listen or hear them, but regardless, I have learned from my experience and now I hope to help you.
-I want to help you learn from what I learned and hopefully avoid the mistakes I made.
+I didn’t know any better; perhaps others tried to tell me, and I just didn’t listen or hear them.
+Regardless, I have learned from my experience, and now I hope to help you avoid the same mistakes I made.

-Becoming a Christian doesn’t mean you accept Christ (“get saved”) and then that’s all there is to it, that you can simply continue to live your life just like you always have.
+Becoming a Christian doesn’t mean you accept Christ (“get saved”), and then that’s all there is to it, that you can simply continue to live your life just like you always have.
 Christianity is a way of life until death, not something that is done and over with in an instant.
-It means to truly dedicate your life to the Lord Jesus Christ, and to pick up the cross each and every day of your life and follow Him, no matter what.
-It means seeking the will of God through Christ, to deny oneself for Him, to learn and obey His teachings, to grow and abound in His grace and knowledge each day, and to persevere in faith unto death.
+It means to truly dedicate your life to the Lord Jesus Christ and to pick up the cross each and every day of your life and follow Him, no matter what.
+It means seeking the will of God through Christ, denying oneself for Him, learning and obeying His teachings (commandments), growing and abounding in His grace and knowledge each day, and remaining faithful (persevering in faith) unto death.

-I wrote this section of the book because after I was born again, I traveled way off the narrow road to Christ in the years thereafter, and I never really knew why (I figured that out later).
+I wrote this section of the book because after I was born again, I traveled way off the narrow road to Christ in the years after that, and I never really knew why (I figured that out later).
 Yes, I was a believer in Christ, but I didn’t feel any different.
-I didn’t get any warm fuzzy feeling-all-over when I confessed Christ.
+I didn’t get any warm fuzzy feeling all over when I confessed Christ.
 I didn’t see a vision, or bright lights, or angels, or speak in tongues (which isn’t biblical today anyway), or see heaven, etc. I didn’t really feel anything.
 It was just a conscious decision to accept Jesus.

-In fact, no one ever sat me down and helped me understand the basics of being a Christian, or the next steps going forward, or anything.
-I was a baby Christian; but I still didn’t know anything or how I should live now.
-I therefore continued to live life pretty much as I always had before I accepted Christ, and my life therefore continued to be a pretty big mess (see my testimony).
+No one ever sat me down and helped me understand the basics of being a Christian, or the next steps going forward, or anything.
+I was a baby Christian, but I still didn’t know anything or how I should live now.
+I continued to live life pretty much as I always had before I accepted Christ, and my life, therefore, continued to be a pretty big mess (see my testimony).
 In fact, it actually got much worse after I accepted Christ.
 That’s not His fault, it’s mine.
-It is a very dangerous world and it is a long and dangerous journey that the Christian travels, with many traps, snares, pits, worldly temptations still present, false teachings, false prophets, wolves in sheep’s clothing and other fatal lures which can trip you up.
+It is a very dangerous world, and it is a long and dangerous journey that the Christian travels, with many traps, snares, pits, worldly temptations still present, false teachings, false prophets, “wolves in sheep’s clothing,” and other fatal lures which can trip you up and cause you to “come short of” your goal, which is eternal life with God and His Christ in heaven for eternity.
 We are told:

-Matthew Henry’s comments on and reinforces the inspired apostle’s admonition to keep ourselves spotless and pure, undefiled by the idols of this world, lest you find yourself standing before God once again naked and ashamed/disgraced on the great Day of Judgment:
+Matthew Henry reinforces the inspired apostle’s admonition to keep ourselves spotless and pure, undefiled by the idols of this world, lest you find yourself standing before God once again naked and ashamed/disgraced on the great Day of Judgment:

-The steps I outline herein aren’t necessarily given in chronological order, although I’ve tried to arrange them in the sequence I think works best.
-Some of the steps are quite simple (changing your radio habits), while others can be unbelievably difficult (e.g., finding a church, changing your worldly habits) – at least they were hard for me.
-And while the prior sections of this book laid out doctrine as given in Scripture, this section is much more subjective.
-It contains my opinions on some things, in effect, I’m describing and showing you what has worked best for me as a Christian.
+So, to help you out, I’ve outlined a few steps in this section of the book that you should take as a new Christian.
+Although I’ve arranged them in the sequence that I think works best, the steps aren’t necessarily given in chronological order.
+Some of the steps are quite simple (changing your radio habits), while others can be unbelievably difficult (e.g., finding a church, changing your worldly habits) – at least they were for me.
+While the prior sections of this book laid out doctrine as given in Scripture, this section is more subjective as it contains my opinions on some things.
+In effect, I’m describing and showing you what has worked best for me as a Christian.
 But know that what worked best for me may not work best for you.
-So, take this part of the book as friendly advice rather than doctrine.

-Above all, remember to continually ask God for wisdom as you now live in and for Him and walk with Christ.
+Above all, remember to continually ask God for wisdom (James 1:5) as you now live in and for Him and walk with Christ.
 He will guide you; He will never leave or forsake you.
-Ask and you shall receive.
+Ask, and you shall receive.

 - Choosing a Bible